 How to Freeze Pita and Pizza Dough

-It's imperative that pita bread and pizza dough made out of yeast goes through at least one rise prior to freezing.
+It's imperative that pita bread and pizza dough made using yeast goes through at least one rise prior to freezing.
 Add a little bit of extra yeast to the mix to ensure a good rise after freezing.
-You can keep pita and pizza dough for six months to one year as long as it's wrapped very well.
-If you cut the dough into smaller portions, simply wrap each section in a tight and firm film before freezing.
-The dough will last the best if you put your freezer at -10 degrees (in comparison to the usual zero degrees).
+You can keep pita and pizza dough for six months to one year in the freezer as long as it's wrapped very well.
+If you cut the dough into smaller portions, simply wrap each section tightly with plastic wrap before freezing.
+The dough will last the best if you put your freezer to -10 F (in comparison to the usual 0 F).
 A deep freezer will store frozen doughs nicely.

-When you're ready to use your dough, first put it through the second rise before baking as normal in the oven.
+When you're ready to use your dough, defrost and put it through the second rise before baking as normal in the oven.
 Do not thaw your dough in a microwave oven, as the yeast can easily be killed.